Skip to main content

 DK - Disbursing Clerk (Navy/USMC)

-Pay processing, travel claims, and financial accountability.
-Translates to payroll specialist, financial operations, and accounting assistant positions.
+Pay processing, travel claims, cash management, and financial accountability for entire units.
+Translates to payroll specialist, financial operations, and accounting roles at banks and financial institutions.

 Direct Translation

-Budget analysis, cost accounting, and financial reporting.
-Direct equivalent to corporate financial analyst and budget manager roles.
+Budget analysis, cost accounting, financial reporting, and resource allocation across wing-level operations.
+Direct equivalent to corporate FP&A analyst and budget manager positions.

 Direct Translation